aleshaleksey/fansys23/base-rules.md

 - 1 minute is 60 seconds.
 - 1 round is 6 seconds (5 works as well but we're more used to the decimal system).

 ---
-## Entities and Characters

-#### General
-- Everything is either "**natural**" (that is to say it obeys the physical laws of the world and can be explained by them), or **supernatural** (that is to say that it does not and cannot).
-- All entities are either:
-  1. **Mortals**.
-  2. **Machines**.
-  3. **Divine**/**Profane**/**Spiritual** entities.
-- Most entities are mortals, including characters.
-All mortals are alive and can die.
-- Machines are not alive and therefore cannot die.
-They can however be created and destroyed.
-- Divine/Profane/Spiritual entities are often not truly alive, and often tend to be eternal.
-Some are referred to as "gods" or "immortals".
-This leaves some unanswered questions as to what the rest of them are.
-Whatever else, they are all **supernatural**.
-- In addition creatures fall into other categories that have additional properties and rules pertaining to them.

----
 ## Character Descriptors